Average height for Abelian sandpiles and the looping constant on Sierpinski graphs: Connection to the looping constant

-This observation will be used in the next lemma, in which we show that the bulk average number of descendants converges to the same value as the bulk average looping constant. \begin{lem} On $\SG_n$ we have
+This observation will be used below, where we show that the bulk average number of descendants converges to the same value as the bulk average looping constant. \begin{lem} On $\SG_n$ we have

 \end{lem} \begin{proof} We have